-•WHERE: Within drainage basins that discharge into the TMDL study area, and any immediately adjoining drainage basins.

-•GOAL: Until such time as an implemented engineering solution to the elevated bacteria levels in the bay waters adjacent to Cole and Ropes Park, reduce public health risks associated with contact recreational use of bay waters adjacent to City stormwater outfalls, which have excessive bacteria levels during and immediately following heavy rain events.

-•WHEN: Within two years of adoption of the plan.

-•HOW: Adopt ordinance to authorize the City Manager to close or deny access to bay waters for contact recreation from City parks and public spaces during periods when there is a significant public health risk associated with the use of the subject bay area for recreational contact when bay waters exceed state water quality standards for contact recreation, which normally occur during and immediately following heavy rain events.
-Closure or denial of access would be accomplished by posting appropriate signage and installing barriers on physical access points, such as steps or pathways.

-•COSTS / SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi's Charter, the Texas State Constitution, and other state, local and federal laws, as applicable.
+- •WHO: City of Corpus Christi. - •WHERE: Within drainage basins that discharge into the TMDL study area, and any immediately adjoining drainage basins. - •GOAL: Until such time as an implemented engineering solution to the elevated bacteria levels in the bay waters adjacent to Cole and Ropes Park, reduce public health risks associated with contact recreational use of bay waters adjacent to City stormwater outfalls, which have excessive bacteria levels during and immediately following heavy rain events. - •WHEN: Within two years of adoption of the plan. - •HOW: Adopt ordinance to authorize the City Manager to close or deny access to bay waters for contact recreation from City parks and public spaces during periods when there is a significant public health risk associated with the use of the subject bay area for recreational contact when bay waters exceed state water quality standards for contact recreation, which normally occur during and immediately following heavy rain events.
+Closure or denial of access would be accomplished by posting appropriate signage and installing barriers on physical access points, such as steps or pathways. - •COSTS/SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined. - •RESPONSIBLE ORGANIZATION(S): City of Corpus Christi's Charter, the Texas State Constitution, and other state, local and federal laws, as applicable.

-Table 41.
+Table 40.
 MM 6.9.
-Restrict access to bay waters from City parks and other bay front City properties during periods of significant public health risks.
+Restrict Access to Bay Waters from City Parks and Other Bay Front City Properties During Periods of Significant Public Health Risks.
 Implementation timeline schedule.